Buzz Aldrin: Post retirement

 Aldrin's father died on December 28, 1974, from complications following a heart attack.
-Aldrin's autobiographies Return to Earth, (1973) and Magnificent Desolation (2009), recounted his struggles with clinical depression and alcoholism in the years after leaving NASA.
+Aldrin's autobiographies, Return to Earth (1973) and Magnificent Desolation (2009), recounted his struggles with clinical depression and alcoholism in the years after leaving NASA.
 Encouraged by a therapist to take a regular job, Aldrin worked selling used cars, at which he had no talent.
 Periods of hospitalization and sobriety alternated with bouts of heavy drinking.
 Eventually he was arrested for disorderly conduct.
 Finally, in October 1978, he quit drinking for good.
 Aldrin attempted to help others with drinking problems, including actor William Holden.
 Holden's girlfriend Stefanie Powers had portrayed Marianne, a woman with whom Aldrin had an affair, in the 1976 TV movie version of Return to Earth.
 Aldrin was saddened by Holden's alcohol-related death in 1981.

 Bart Sibrel incident

 On September 9, 2002, Aldrin was lured to a Beverly Hills hotel on the pretext of being interviewed for a Japanese children's television show on the subject of space.
 When he arrived, Moon landing conspiracy theorist Bart Sibrel accosted him with a film crew and demanded he swear on a Bible that the Moon landings were not faked.
-After a brief confrontation, during which Sibrel followed Aldrin despite being told to leave him alone, and called him "a coward, a liar, and a thief" the 72-year-old Aldrin punched Sibrel in the jaw, which was caught on camera by Sibrel's film crew.
+After a brief confrontation, during which Sibrel followed Aldrin despite being told to leave him alone, and called him "a coward, a liar, and a thief" the 72-year-old Aldrin punched Sibrel in the jaw, an act caught on camera by Sibrel's film crew.
 Aldrin said he had acted to defend himself and his stepdaughter.
 Witnesses said Sibrel had aggressively poked Aldrin with a Bible.
 Additional mitigating factors were that Sibrel sustained no visible injury and did not seek medical attention, and that Aldrin had no criminal record.
-The police declined to press charges against Aldrin.
+The police declined to press charges against Aldrin, and the deputy district attorney of the Beverly Hills office declared that Sibrel had provoked him.

 Detached adapter panel sighting

-In 2005, while being interviewed for a Science Channel documentary titled First on the Moon: The Untold Story, Aldrin told an interviewer they had seen an unidentified flying object (UFO).
+In 2005, while being interviewed for a Science Channel documentary titled First on the Moon: The Untold Story, Aldrin told an interviewer the Apollo 11 crew had seen an unidentified flying object (UFO).
 The documentary makers omitted the crew's conclusion that they probably saw one of the four detached spacecraft adapter panels from the upper stage of the Saturn V rocket.
 The panels had been jettisoned before the separation maneuver so they closely followed the spacecraft until the first mid-course correction.
 When Aldrin appeared on The Howard Stern Show on August 15, 2007, Stern asked him about the supposed UFO sighting.
 Aldrin confirmed that there was no such sighting of anything deemed extraterrestrial and said they were, and are, "99.9 percent" sure the object was the detached panel.
 According to Aldrin his words had been taken out of context.
 He made a request to the Science Channel to make a correction, but was refused.